3TTemi/web102_prework/README.md

 ## Notes

-Challneges: DOM manipulation and Use of Jacascript methods
+Challenges: DOM manipulation and Use of Jacascript methods

 ## License